Electric Potential Calculator

 What is electric potential difference?

-Electric potential difference, also called voltage, is the difference in electric potential between two points.
-It represents the work done per unit charge to move a charge between those points.
+Electric potential difference (also called voltage) is the difference in electric potential between two points: ΔV = V_A − V_B.
+It represents the work done per unit charge to move a charge from point B to point A. It is measured in volts (V) and is fundamental to understanding current flow in circuits.

-Is electric potential a scalar or vector quantity?
+Is electric potential a scalar or a vector quantity?

 What is the unit of electric potential?